Martin Lewis on LPA Planning

 Loss of capacity can happen at any age.

-Martin Lewis has openly shared that he arranged his own LPA in his thirties.
-His point was clear.
-Dementia is not the only risk.
-Serious illness or unexpected injury can affect anyone.
+Martin Lewis openly shares he arranged his own LPA in his thirties.
+Serious illness or unexpected injury can affect anyone at any age.

 Planning early is not pessimistic.
-It is practical.
+It’s the practical choice.

 What decisions does a UK lasting power of attorney cover?

-In England and Wales, there are two types of lasting power of attorney:
+In England and Wales, there are two types of LPA:

-A health and welfare LPA allows decisions about care, medical treatment and living arrangements if you cannot decide for yourself.
+A health and welfare LPA allows decisions about care, medical treatment and living arrangements if you can’t decide for yourself.

-What happens if you do not have an LPA?
+What can happen if I don’t have an LPA?

 If you lose mental capacity without a registered LPA, banks can restrict access to accounts.